sensson/puppet-powerdns/README.md

 ### Backends

 The default backend is MySQL.
-It also comes with support for PostgreSQL and Bind.
+It also comes with support for PostgreSQL, Bind and LDAP.

 If you don't specify the backend it assumes you will use MySQL.